Uvacoder/uva-snippets-collection/Javascript/This.md

 <h2>Call Aplly Bind</h2>

+<h4>call</h4>

 These are methods that only can be used on functions, and are used when we want full control of what the keyword `this`is.

-So Call takes a infinite number of parameteres and it´s called immediately.The first paramentere is the `thisArg`
+So call takes a infinite number of parameteres and it´s called immediately.The first paramentere is the `thisArg`
 ```javascript
 var person={
 firstName: "Colt",